As CEO of Convinsys, Doug Foster helps entrepreneurs explain and sell technology.

 Walk into Bank of America and you’ll see Cisco IP telephones.
 Lots of them.
 Want to know how they got there?

 Let me tell you my best sales story.

 The first time I saw voice and video work over a data network was at our Cisco sales lab in Raleigh.
 My boss Matt Mullady was standing beside me, watching a demo, shaking his head: “This is amazing.
 This is going to change everything.”

 Read more: 180,00 IP phones

-If you're looking for me on social media, you’ll almost always find me as theIdeaMechanic.
+If you're looking for me on social media, you can find me as theIdeaMechanic.

-The second word - mechanic - that fits me too.
+And the second word - mechanic - that fits me too.
 There’s not much that I can’t make or fix.
-So it seemed combining those two words created about the best moniker I could think of.